BZoennchen/supercollider-book/_sources/intro.md

 I am very excited!
 I want to learn more about the *algorithmic composition*.
 This book is my attempt to do so; nothing more and nothing less (for now at least).
-To really understand something, one has to pass through a grueling learning process.
+To understand something, one has to pass through a grueling learning process.
 One such strategy that works for me is called *the Feynman learning technique*.
 It consists of the following steps: